lightning/bolts/03-transactions.md

 ## Key Derivation

-Each commitment transaction uses a unique set of keys: `localkey` and `remotekey`.
+Each commitment transaction uses a unique set of keys: `localpubkey` and `remotepubkey`.
-The HTLC-success and HTLC-timeout transactions use `local_delayedkey` and `revocationkey`.
+The HTLC-success and HTLC-timeout transactions use `local_delayedpubkey` and `revocationpubkey`.
 These are changed for every transaction based on the `per_commitment_point`.

 The reason for key change is so that trustless watching for revoked